Brendan-P-Moore/AMPTransformer/README.md

 # Download NLP Models

-Before installation, it is necessary to download the pretrained protbert and ESM_V2 protein NLP models.
+Before installation, it is necessary to download the pretrained ProtBERT and ESM_V2 protein NLP models.
 They can be downloaded from the following Google Drive:

 https://drive.google.com/drive/folders/1HFZvBG0VWW2kO6uJqLSIFCs_TISwjGa-?usp=share_link